goradd/got/README.md

 - **Easy to use**.
 The templates themselves are embedded into your go code.
 The template language is pretty simple and you can do a lot with only a few tags.
 You can switch into and out of go code at will.
 Tags are Mustache-like, so somewhat go idiomatic.
 - **Flexible**.
 The template language makes very few assumptions about the go environment it is in.
-Most template engines require you to call the template with a specific function signature. **GoT** gives you the freedom to call your templates how you want.
+Most other template engines require you to call the template with a specific function signature. **GoT** gives you the freedom to call your templates how you want.
 - **Translation Support**.
 You can specify that you want to send your strings to a translator before